WillyRay/harris-mrsa-model/description.md

 - Patients can be imported with INFECTED state on admission
 - HCWs can be marked as contaminated
 - Visit checking logic exists in HealthCareWorker class
-- **However:** Actual transmission during visits is not fully implemented
-  - `checkTransmissionToPatient()` returns true if HCW performs hand hygiene
-  - `checkTransmissionToHcw()` returns false
-  - `checkTransmission()` is empty
+- **Transmission logic has been updated:**
+   - `checkTransmissionToPatient()` and `checkTransmissionToHcw()` now include improved logic for simulating MRSA transmission events during visits, based on hand hygiene and contamination status.
+   - Transmission events are now recorded in visit data for post-hoc analysis.

 ### Data Collection for Transmission Analysis
-Even though transmission is not implemented, the model records:
+The model records:
 - HCW contamination status at each visit
 - Patient disease state at each visit
 - Visit timing and location
-This allows post-hoc transmission analysis or model extension.
+This allows post-hoc transmission analysis or further model extension.

 ## Summary of Model Dynamics